MikeLockz/rimble-storefront/README.md

 ## 🚀 Quick start

 1.  **Clone this repository**
-_Note: the source for the two libraries `rimble-ui` and `rimble-web3-components` as git submodules are needed to generate the props tables.
-The `--recurse-submodules` flag will download the source for the two libraries._
+_Note: the source for the two libraries `rimble-ui` and `rimble-web3-components` are needed as git submodules to generate the props tables.
+The `--recurse-submodules` flag will download the source for the two libraries as git submodules._

     ```sh
     git clone --recurse-submodules -j8 https://github.com/consensys/rimble-storefront.git